-Passing its on the street a man automatically gains the respect and distance, and all because the great size and a serious expression of its face.
+Passing it on the street a man automatically gains respect and distance, and all because of the great size and impressive appearance.
 However, these gentle giants, as defined by many people are dogs with pigeon, but, unfortunately, the sickly heart.

 - FCI: Group 2 Section 2 #235

 - NZKC: Nonsporting